JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/IUA_Conference_in_Helsinki.md

 And if those arguments are not explicit enough then, listen to what Jesus said to his apostles as a very clear instruction during his last appearance:

 > _“I admonish you ever to remember that your mission among men is to proclaim the gospel of the kingdom—the reality of the fatherhood of God and the truth of the sonship of man.
-Proclaim the whole truth of the good news, not just a part of the saving gospel.”_ [[UB 193:0.4](/en/The_Urantia_Book/193#p0_4)]
+Proclaim the whole truth of the good news, not just a part of the saving gospel.”_ <a id="a301_262"></a>[[UB 193:0.4](/en/The_Urantia_Book/193#p0_4)]

 This revelation is so powerful and attractive that it is inevitable that it attracts, and will continue to attract immature, impatient, and unbalanced individuals or groups who, under the false pretext of religious freedom or so-called unselfish service, would want to appropriate _The Urantia Book_ for their own purposes, thereby having to fight against the copyright in order to put the text in the public domain before the book is safe and translated into many languages.